learn-co-curriculum/ttt-6-position-taken-rb/README.md

 Then we want to know if the value at that index of the array is equal to an empty string, `" "`, our method should return `false`, indicating that it is not taken.

 **Reminder:** Remember that to check for equality, we use the `==` operator, not the `=` operator.
-The `=` operator is the assignment operator, it sets a variable equal to a value.
+The `=` operator is the assignment operator, it _*sets*_ one thing equal to a another.
 The `==` operator is the equality operator.
 It returns `true` if the value on the left side of the operator is the same as the value on the right side of the operator.
 Otherwise it returns false.
-To get this test passing, you could also use the `!=`, or "not equal" operator.
+To get this test to pass, you could also use the `!=`, or "not equal" operator.

 You'll be able to use `if/else` or simple boolean operators like `&&`, `||`, or `!=`, or '=='.